 - Rent is high.
 It can especially get expensive if you are a small party.

 Practical info on villa rentals:

-- Villas book quickly; so if this is your kind of accommodation, you need to act quickly, especially for high season.
+- Villas book quickly; so, if this is your kind of accommodation, you need to act quickly, especially if planning a visit in the high season.

-- Villas have a very strict booking conditions.
-You’ll need to book a blocks of 7, 14, 21 days, often with strict days of arrival and departure (usually Saturday).
+- Majority of villas in Croatia have very strict booking conditions.
+You’ll need to book a block of 7, 14, or 21 days, often with strict days of arrival and departure (usually Saturday).
 Bear this in mind when searching for a perfect villa for you on booking sites.

 Camping in Croatia

-With various facilities, like large swimming pools, tennis courts, and children playgrounds, and awesome accommodation choice, including detached cottages with their own hot tub, and shared pools, campsites in Croatia are more luxurious holiday parks than your typical back-to-nature basic campsites.
+With various facilities, like large swimming pools, sport facilities, and children playgrounds, and various choice of accommodation, including detached mobile homes with their own hot tubs, or shared pools, campsites in Croatia are more luxurious holiday parks than your typical back-to-nature basic campsites.

-- Campsites offer a variety of accommodation: you can pitch your own tent, or park your RV, but if you have no time or prefer a bit more comfort and privacy, you can rent different types of mobile homes.
+- Camping in Croatia offers a variety of accommodation options: you can pitch your own tent, or park your RV, but if you have no time or prefer a bit more comfort and privacy, you can rent different types of mobile homes, or glamping tents.

-- Campsites can be really cheap, especially if you camp in a tent.
+- Campsites can be cheap, especially if you camp in a tent.